AmenaIslamRimi/calculator-appium-app-automation/README.md

 * Appium Inspector: To identify elements in the Calculator App.

 # How to Run
-Step 1: Clone the Repository ```mmmm```
+* Step 1: Clone the Repository ```(https://github.com/AmenaIslamRimi/calculator-appium-app-automation.git)```
-Step 2: Set Up Appium
+* Step 2: Set Up Appium
-Step 3: Launch Android Studio
+* Step 3: Launch Android Studio
-Step 4: Run the Automation Script [Open the project in your preferred IDE (e.g., Eclipse or IntelliJ)].
+* Step 4: Run the Automation Script [Open the project in your preferred IDE (e.g., Eclipse or IntelliJ)].

 # Screenshots
 ## Automation Result